MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 ### Launch a web browser

-To launch a web browser instance while recording web flows, select the dots icon on the right side of the recorder dialog and then **Launch new web browser**.
+To launch a web browser instance while recording web flows, you can use three different approaches based on the automation scenario.

+The first method is to select the dots icon on the right side of the recorder dialog and then **Launch new web browser**.
 You can choose between Microsoft Edge, Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer.

-After selecting the proper browser, the recorder will detect automatically the loaded webpage in which the recording takes place.
+After selecting the proper browser, the recorder will detect the loaded webpage automatically and configure the launching browsing step accordingly.

 ![Screenshot of the Launch new web browser option.](./media/recording-flow/launch-new-web-browser-option.png)

+An alternative way to launch a browser is to start recording in an already open web browser.
+The recorder will automatically detect the loaded page and will create a launching browser action.

+The last method to launch a browser is to manually launch it through its shortcut on the desktop, the start menu, the taskbar, or a folder.
+If you implement this approach, the recorder will generate UI automation actions that click the browser shortcut and launch it.

 ### Add text using Input Method Editors (IMEs)